Skip To Content

 LEAVE INVESTED

-Notes: Assumes the account holder is under age 59½ (and no exception to the 10% additional tax applies) and has a 24% effective federal income tax rate; 7.8% annual investment returns.
+Notes: Assumes a distribution of pre-tax funds and assumes the account holder is under age 59½ (and no exception to the 10% additional tax applies) and has a 24% effective federal income tax rate; 6% annual investment returns.
 This example is hypothetical and does not represent the performance of a particular investment.
 Results will vary.
 Actual investing includes fees and other expenses that may result in lower returns than this hypothetical example.
 For illustrative purposes only.
 All tax calculations are estimates and should not be relied upon for detailed tax planning purposes.

 Alternatives to withdrawing or borrowing from your 401(k) early

 “Before you consider taking a loan or a withdrawal from your 401(k), which may be your only retirement savings, make sure you’ve explored other options that could meet your needs,” Walker says.
-Along with consulting a tax professional, discuss the pros and cons of these other borrowing options with your advisor:
+Discuss the pros and cons of other borrowing options such as these Bank of America loan options, with your advisor:

 • Home equity loan or line of credit